Princess Charlotte Steals The Show At Charity Event, Sticks Her Tongue Out At Crowd As Duchess Kate Scrambles

 The Inquisitr also detailed that Princess Charlotte seemed to stick out her tongue at photographers during her appearance at Uncle Harry and Meghan Markle’s wedding last year.
 While Prince George typically seems to stay relatively stoic during his royal appearances, his little sister has shown that she is more prone to show off her personality and do things her own way.

-Luckily, both Prince Willliam and Duchess Kate seem to embrace a balance in terms of seeing the humor in these moments from their kids while still setting appropriate boundaries.
+Luckily, both Prince William and Duchess Kate seem to embrace a balance in terms of seeing the humor in these moments from their kids while still setting appropriate boundaries.

 Princess Charlotte and Prince George looked adorable as they attended the event, both dressed perfectly for a sailing-related charity excursion.
-Charlotte wore a blue-and-white striped dress from Ralph Lauren Kids while Prince George wore a blue-and-white striped collared shirt and khaki shorts.
+Charlotte wore a blue-and-white striped dress from Ralph Lauren Kids while Prince George wore a blue-and-white-striped collared shirt and khaki shorts.

 Prince George & Princess Charlotte made a surprise appearance alongside their parents today…and it looks like Prince George has lost some more teeth since we last saw him!
 See the new photos: https://t.co/z8DGwMPDda